SUMMER PLAYWRITING WORKSHOP

 I’m a working playwright with past productions in NYC, Chicago, San Francisco, Philadelphia, and Germany.
 The press have called my plays “screamingly funny” (NYTimes), “staggeringly original” (SF Chronicle), “exuberant” (The New Yorker), and “highbrow + brilliant” (NY Magazine).

 I studied under Paula Vogel at the Yale School of Drama, where I received my MFA in 2014.
 Her teaching has informed my own.
-I’ve taught at MIT, NYU Tisch, Yale, Connecticut College, Wesleyan, Brown, PlayPenn, University of the Arts, Salve Regina, and Macalester College.
+I’ve taught at MIT, NYU Tisch, Yale, Connecticut College, and Wesleyan, among other places.
 I consider my teaching, mentoring, and coaching an essential and joyful part of my creative practice.

 As a writer, I'm driven by a relentless and rebellious curiosity about what the medium of live theater can do.
 I write countercultural plays for smart, curious audiences, and trust in the powers of radical truth-telling, community gathering, and collective effervescence to overhaul our most delusional and damaging cultural scripts.